Frequently Asked Questions

-Our guides may wear a Boston By Foot shirt or cap, but always have a Boston By Foot pin on their chest (to see what one looks like, scroll up and to to the right).
+Our guides may wear a Boston By Foot shirt or cap, but always have a Boston By Foot pin on their chest.
 Most guides carry a bright blue canvas bag.

 Make note of the landmarks listed on the tour pages as we mean them literally.
 For example: at the steps in front of the State House means you will find your guide sitting on or standing in front of the steps.
 At the Samuel Adams statue means walk up to the statue, say Hello Mr. Adams, and you should bump into your guide.
 If you find yourself talking to the back of Sam's head, walk around to the other side.

 Not all tours leave from the same location in the city, and not all at the same time each day.
 Be sure to double check the time for that day and from which location the tour is leaving.
 If you are unfamiliar with the city, leave extra time in case you end up asking directions.
 You'd be surprised at how many local residents can mix up Faneuil Hall and the Boston Common.

 Comfortably!
 You'll be outdoors for a while so dress appropriately and note that weather in Boston is not easy to predict.
 Temperatures can swing over ten degrees during a tour and the weather on one side of the city doesn't always indicate what's happening on the other side, especially near the harbor where each intersection has its own weather system.
 Err on the side of bringing the coat, extra layer or umbrella if you're wondering if it will be needed.